If You are the Bully

-If you are bullying others, this section may or may not be for you.
+If you are bullying others this section may or may not be for you.
+It depends on what kind of bully you are.

-1. If you are truly a bully – someone whose values allow them to hurt others and whose self-image is based on puttying others down, then this section is not for you.
+- If are fundamentally a bully – someone whose values allow them to hurt others and whose self-image is based on putting others down, then this section is not for you.

-- Is being a bully really who you are what you are really about?
+- Is being a bully really who I am and what I am really about in the world?

-- Does hurting/tormenting others fit with your values and self-image?
+- Does hurting and tormenting others fit with my values and the self-image I have of myself?

 - When you look in the mirror, what do you see?

-- When you are a mature young adult will you be proud of who you were and what you did?
+- When I become a mature young adult will I be proud of who yI was and what I did?

-- Am I ready to stop being a bully?
+- Am I ready to stop being a bully (whether a lead bully or just participating)?

-- Do I have the courage to stop and change my life in this way?
+- Do I have the courage to stop and change my life as needed?

-- If I’m not ready to stop being a bully now, then when will I be ready?
+- If I’m not ready to stop being a bully now, when will I be ready?

-There are a few key actions that you can take to get out of being a bully.
+There are a few key actions that you can take to get out of the trap of being a bully and back on your natural path.
 They are not easy.
-They will take a commitment to yourself to be true to yourself and they will take courage.
-You have to be willing to risk some tough consequences, but you might very well find that the upside is great and there is little downside.
-But you have to take the risk.
+They will take a commitment to yourself and they will take courage.
+You must be willing to take some risks, but you may find the upside great and the downside less than you imagined.
+At the end of the day, you have to find the courage to take the risk and act.

-- Challenge your group.
+#2 Challenge your group.
 Let your group know that bullying is not OK and that you will no longer participate.
-You might lose some relationships and that will be painful, but it’s better to lose those relationships than to lose yourself
+You might lose some relationships and that can be painful, but it’s better than losing yourself.
+You might also become a target of some bullying in response, but probably not as much as you fear and you might be surprised at how many people would support you.

-- Make amends to those you have bullied.
+#3 Make amends to those you have bullied.
 That can be as simple as saying, “You didn’t deserve to be bullied.
 There is nothing wrong with you.
 I was part of the bullying, but will no longer be a part of it.
 I am sorry and apologize sincerely.
-I hope you can forgive me at some point.”
-If you like and are ready, you can also say, “How can I help and support you?”
+I hope that you can forgive me some day.”
+If you like and are ready, you can also say, “How can I help and support you now?”

-- Find support.
+#4 Find support.
 Talk to friends that aren’t part of the bullying.
 Talk to trusted adults.
-Talk to other students that you admire and trust and ask for their support.
+Talk to other students that you admire and ask for their support.
 Students who have become active upstanders may be a good source of support.
 You will probably be surprised at how many people will support you if asked.
-You are taking responsibility for your life, you are exercising courage and you will be a role model for others.
-That is worth supporting.
+You are taking responsibility for your actions and life and you are exercising courage to make the break.
+That’s worth supporting.

 It Will Take Courage – But it Builds Pride